znswanderer/znswanderer.github.io/_posts/2022-08-23-Momentum-Operator.md

 ### Taylor series

 Having an operator as an argument for the exponential function might seem strange, but there are two ways to look at this.
-First we know that the expansion of the exponential function is
+First, we know that the expansion of the exponential function is

 $$
 \exp x = 1 + x + \frac{1}{2!} x^2 + \frac{1}{3!} x^3 + \dots